elalfymohamed/ai-event-research-cli/README.md

         Default: cairo
         Example: --city=cairo

+    --topic=<topic>: Required.
+Define the target event topic (e.g., AI, Software, Cybersecurity).
+        Example: --topic=software

+    --country=<country> Optional.
+Specify a country code (e.g., eg, us).
+Only one country code allowed.
+        Default: eg
+        Example: --country=eg

     --months=<months>: Optional.
 Specify the number of months to search for events starting from the current date.
 Minimum is 1 month, maximum is 4 months.
          Default: 1
          Example: --months=2

-    --topic=<topic>: Required.
-Define the target event topic (e.g., AI, Software, Cybersecurity).

-        Example: --topic=software

     --key=<API_KEY>: Optional.
 Provide your API key for Firecrawl.
 If not provided, the tool will attempt to use a key in .env file.
         Example: --key=your_firecrawl_api_key_here

     -h, --help: Show this help message and exit.